 About Illinois Libraries Present

-A new pilot program now consisting of 200 public libraries across the state, Illinois Libraries Present’s founding members are feeling it is “one good to come out of the pandemic.”
-The pilot has two Oak Park librarians on board, working together with other great library minds and state resources “to provide high-quality online events at equitable prices for participating member libraries of all sizes and budgets.
+A collaborative consortia of more than 200 public libraries across the state, Illinois Libraries Present is in its second season of virtual premier events.
+There are currently two Oak Park library staff on ILP committees, working together with other great library minds and state resources “to provide high-quality online events at equitable prices for participating member libraries of all sizes and budgets.
 We connect communities and audiences across the state through shared event experiences.”

 To start, the planning group’s goals include: